 Remote friendly companies are experiencing 33% lower turnover and it is virtually free to implement, so adopting a remote working environment is an easy way to start promoting a good work-life balance.

 Offering Incentives as a means of reducing employee turnover is not a new idea.

 Employers have been offering Casual Friday’s and Pizza Parties as an incentive since the beginning of time, but those incentives are no longer cutting it when it comes to improving emloyee morale.

 A survey found that less than half (45 percent) of employees actually feel appreciated at work.
 So how can we fix this?
 By offering better incentives.

 - Investing in the right technology for your employees

 Offer Better Benefits

 Here at The Difference Card we are partial to offering better benefits to our employees.
-According to research, the number one driver of retention is benefits and companies that prioritize health care benefits experience 27% lower turnover.
-Offering better benefits also improves a companies ability to attract top talent.
+As we stated above, the number one driver of retention is benefits and companies that prioritize health care benefits experience 27% lower turnover.
+Offering a better employee benefits package also improves a companies ability to attract top talent.

 In a report done by Clutch, 55% of employees cited health coverage as the greatest driver of job satisfaction, followed by paid vacation (18%), overtime pay (11%) and retirement plans (10%).

-Health Benefits and health coverage have proven to be a top benefit for retaining employees and attracting new talent, but what are some health based benefits?
+Health benefits and health coverage have proven to be a top way for retaining employees and attracting new talent, but what are some health based benefits?